cwang999/connor_personal_proj/testpreps&talks.md

   - Yes, in cases of computing bias that adversely and unintentionally affects certain groups, the bias should be corrected.
 - What would you or should you do to produce a better outcome?
   - In order to avoid this bias, you should find representative data samples when developing computer programs that represent the wider population who will use your software.

+# 5.4 Crowdsourcing
+- Way to reduce bias in computing
+- Example: Wikipedia: often inaccurate, but often corrected through self-policing
+- Data samples must be representative of larger population
+- Actions
+  - CompSci has 150 principles students.
+Describe a crowdsource idea and how you might initiate it in our environment?
+    - One crowdsource idea is that we could collect data about what CSP students think would be the best way to learn computer science.
+This would be like the surveys done by AP statistics students.
+We could then learn from this feedback and adjust the CSP curriculum by, for example, changing the focus from PBL to a more traditional learning style if students struggle with the former.
+  - What about Del Norte crowdsourcing?
+Could your final project be better with crowdsourcing?
+    - Del crowd sourcing is regularly done with AP Stats student surveys and the regular DNN videos in which some students go around interviewing people on campus.
+My final project could be better with crowdsourcing because I could be getting feedback about my program from Del Norte students.